joelouthan/Theologicus/src/genesis/genesis08-15-22.md

 ><sup> 25 </sup> The LORD is good to those who wait for him, to the person who seeks him.
 >
 ><sup> 26 </sup> It is good to wait quietly for salvation from the LORD.

-Through judgment and wrath and righteousness and the holiness of God and his right decisions, the people of God who have put their faith, trust, believe, and obedience and yes, hope, in their Christ alone, will be saved.

 ## The Text